Sep 24–Dec 18, 2021

 All guests ages 12 and up must be vaccinated.
 Proper face coverings are required for all guests throughout their visit to the gallery, including the courtyard, regardless of vaccination status.
 The gallery will be limited to 10 guests per 30 minutes, and the courtyard has a maximum capacity of 30.

 A series of virtual artist talks by Amalia Mesa-Bains, as well as Sandra Cisneros, Maria Varela, and Guillermo Gómez Peña.
 The four artists are members of the MacArturos, a self-organized group founded in 1995 by Latino MacArthur Fellows committed to providing cultural and intellectual events in Latino regional communities.
 Presented in conjunction with Toward Common Cause, these conversations or platicas will engage in a variety of topics including the arts, community transformation, cultural performance, and political history.

-Tune in to Lumpen.tv for the livestream, presented by Toward Common Cause media partner Public Media Institute.
+▶ Watch Lumpen.tv livestream recording, presented by Toward Common Cause media partner Public Media Institute.
 This event is co-presented by the National Museum of Mexican Art and the Smart Museum of Art at the University of Chicago in collaboration with the MacArturos.

 Wendy Ewald: Artist Talk

 Nov 8, 6–7pm

 Toward Common Cause artist Wendy Ewald is the keynote speaker of Photography Week 2021, which is organized by the Columbia College Photography Department.
 Ewald will discuss two of her collaborative photographic projects: Daily Life and Dreams in the Pandemic: A Project with the Centro Romero Youth Program (2020-2021) and The Devil is Leaving His Cave: Photographs by Children from Chiapas (1991).

 • Photography Exhibit at Weinberg/Newton Gallery Explores Latino Identity, WTTW